jjshin85/phase-0/week-1/reflections.md

 5. 'pwd' stands for 'print working directory' and it shows which directory you're currently in, as well as the file path. 'ls' lists all the files or folders in a directory. 'mv' renames files or directories. 'cd' stands for 'change directory' and it's how you move from one directory to another, and '../' can take you to the previous directory in the filepath (and when I say previous, I mean the one closer to the root). 'touch' allows you to create a file, 'mkdir' lets you make a new directory, 'less' can show you the contents of a file, 'rmdir' will remove a directory, 'rm' will remove a file, and 'help' will explain what a command does.

+### 1.4 Create, Fork, and Clone Repositories

+If I were to write out instructions, I'd say that in order to create a new repo, you simply click the '+' symbol in the upper right of the page in the top menu bar and select 'create new repository'.
+In order to fork a repo, simply click 'fork' which is right below the page's top menu bar.
+And in order to clone a repo, I'd explain that it's important to be mindful of the directory you're in; you don't want to clone the repository in the wrong directory.
+You'd fork a repository as opposed to creating a new one because it basically creates a branch of another project that you can then work on.
+If you created a new repository, you would be starting from scratch and would have to manually add or create the files, whereas forking it copies all the files and creates a new branch for you to work on.

+I didn't really have any struggles setting up git and GitHub, I've used GitHub before.
+Although, I initially wanted to fork the file into the 'phase-0' repository I created, and I'm curious if there's a way to select where to save it or move it around after it's been forked.
+I learned through this that I should use the command line when interacting with GitHub in order to better understand the processes that GitHub's app might gloss over.
+Also, it was nice to get more practice with the command line.